 The 1980’s is well known for shoulder pads, video cassettes, and massive hair.
 However, there was one part of the 80’s that shined above all else.
-Funny British TV adverts.
+The best funny adverts..
 With only four channels for viewers to choose from, advertisers had the public in the palm of their hands – but the value of our eyeballs also meant that the competition to engage us was fierce.

 How could they ensure that the masses took note and remembered their brand?
 Well – the best Ad Men knew that the only credible answer was to make them funny.
 Whether it was a song that stuck in your head, a catchphrase that you could mimic in school or work, or whether it was just an Ad packed full of downright hilarious slapstick nonsense – big brands were always trying to outdo each other, but upping the comedy stakes.